cakephp/docs/en/installation.rst

        </IfModule>

-   The above will simply prevent incorrect assets from being sent to index.php and instead display your webserver's 404 page.
+   The above will simply prevent incorrect assets from being sent to index.php and instead display your web server's 404 page.

    Additionally you can create a matching HTML 404 page, or use the default built-in CakePHP 404 by adding an ``ErrorDocument`` directive: